Working Holiday in Canada

 12. Typical budget for a Working Holiday permit holder

 So, why would you need savings when you have a work permit and plan to get a job ASAP?
-Because settling in Canada is expensive—consider that you will have to pay for a short- or long-term accommodation solution, food, transportation, etc. and you may not find a job as quickly as you want.
+Because settling in Canada is expensive—consider that you will have to pay for a short- or long-term accommodation solution, food, transportation, etc. and you may not find a job as quickly as you want to.

 Note that you aren’t eligible for any kind of financial help in Canada.